Urban Connector operating during COVID-19 restrictions please visit this link

 *Free SuperGold Card travel is for boardings between 9am and 3pm only.
 A Supergold card (including Supergold Veterans card) held by the person named on the card must be presented to the driver for every trip to qualify for the free fare

-The Tokoroa Circuit offers a circuit route around Tokoroa township which departs from the Tokoroa (Bus Stop 1 on O'Sullivan Drive) six times a day Monday to Friday (excluding public holidays) at 9am, 10am,11am, 12pm, 1pm, 2pm.
+The Tokoroa Circuit offers a circuit route around Tokoroa township which departs from Bus Stop 1 on Leith Place (beside State Highway 1) six times a day Monday to Friday (excluding public holidays) at 9am, 10am,11am, 12pm, 1pm, 2pm.
 Tokoroa: Timetable, Bus Stops and Fares

 The Urban Connector makes two return trips each week day from Tokoroa to Tīrau, stopping in Putāruru and Lichfield on its way.
 District: Timetable, Bus Stops and Fares